Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Summary and Discussion

 \section{Summary and Discussion}

 We have shown a microscopic derivation of the n.n. spin model for honeycomb Mott insulators with three electrons in $t_{\rm 2g}$ orbitals at M sites surrounded by octahedral cages of ligands X with strong SOC.
-Using the standard strong-coupling perturbation theory, we found that there are only Heisenberg $J$ and Kitaev $K$ interaction for the ideal honeycomb lattice among the three symmetry allowed interactions ($J, K, \Gamma$), because $\Gamma$ is zero up to the second order perturbation term.
-The exchange paths between $t_{\rm 2g}$ and $t_{\rm 2g}$ vs. $t_{\rm 2g}$ and $e_{\rm g}$ via ligands generate opposite signs for both $J$ and $K$ interactions.
+Using the standard strong-coupling perturbation theory, we found that there are only Heisenberg and Kitaev interactions for the ideal honeycomb lattice among the three symmetry allowed interactions ($J, K, \Gamma$), because $\Gamma$ is zero up to the second order perturbation.
+The exchange paths between $t_{\rm 2g}$ and $t_{\rm 2g}$ vs. $t_{\rm 2g}$ and $e_{\rm g}$ via ligands generate opposite signs for both Heisenberg and Kitaev interactions.
 The Heisenberg interaction is of order $t_{\rm eff}^2/U$, while the Kitaev is smaller by a factor of $r^2 \sim(\lambda_p/\Delta)^2$.
-The FM Heisenberg interaction is originated from the $e_{\rm g}$ paths, with the hopping integral between $e_{\rm g}$ and $p$ orbitals being larger compared to $t_{\rm 2g}$ and $p$ orbitals.
+The FM Heisenberg interaction originates from the $e_{\rm g}$ paths, with the hopping integral between $e_{\rm g}$ and $p$-orbitals being larger compared to $t_{\rm 2g}$ and $p$-orbitals.

-The FM Heisenberg and Kitaev interaction leads to a FM ordering, but the moment direction is pinned along the cubic $x$, $y$, or $z$ axis, e.g., [100] ( $C_3$ equivalent direction) via quantum fluctuations.
-The $c$-axis, [111] moment pinning found in CrI$_3$ should thus originated from other interactions, which are also responsible for the spin gap at the $\Gamma$-point in the neutron scattering measurement\cite{Chen2018Neutron}.
+The FM Heisenberg and Kitaev interaction leads to FM ordering, but the moment direction is pinned along the cubic $x$, $y$, or $z$ axis, e.g., [100] (and $C_3$ equivalent directions) via quantum fluctuations.
+The $\hat{c}$-axis, [111], moment pinning found in CrI$_3$ should thus originate from other interactions, which are also responsible for the spin gap at the $\Gamma$-point in the neutron scattering measurement\cite{Chen2018Neutron}.
 Including the distorted octahedra present in the rhombohedral structure, three additional spin interactions are found.
-Inspecting the linear order in the distortion-induced hopping paths within the second order perturbation theory, $\Gamma$, $\Gamma^\prime$ and on-site Ising anisotropy $A_c$ contain terms linear in the distortion-induced hopping integrals.
-The Heisenberg interaction also contains such additional linear term, but the Kitaev does not, implying that it is possible to fine-tune a system closer to the Kitaev-dominant regime via octahedra distortions.
+Inspecting the linear order in the distortion-induced hopping paths within the second order perturbation theory, $\Gamma$, $\Gamma^\prime$ and single-ion anisotropy $A_c$ contain terms linear in the distortion-induced hopping integrals.
+The Heisenberg interaction also contains such additional linear term, but the Kitaev does not, implying that it is possible to fine-tune a system closer to the Kitaev dominant regime via trigonal distortions.